pyblish/pyblish-by-example/chapters/02-quickstart.md

 ### Deep end

-The example uses the 2 available superclasses in Pyblish - `ContextPlugin` and `InstancePlugin`.
-The order in which these plug-ins are run, is controlled by an integer attribute called `order`, each integer associated with a conceptual publishing stage shown below.
+The example uses 4 out of the 5 available superclasses in Pyblish - `Collector`, `Validator`, `Extractor` and `Integrator` - triggered in said order, with one critical piece of logic; "is it valid"?

 ![image](https://cloud.githubusercontent.com/assets/2152766/12515092/752725ea-c11e-11e5-923c-ace968721a38.png)